 Change your address online.
 To make your move from California to Texas easier, consider changing your address online.
 It is easy to do, inexpensive, and will ensure that your mail arrives at your new home with you.

 Texas has its own unique culture, and each city has a well-defined micro-culture.
 Austin is music.
 Galveston is the Gulf.
 Houston is oil.
 But everywhere you go you’ll experience a huge dollop of Texas pride.
 Texas is named for the Hasinai Indian word tejas meaning friends or allies.

 Hopefully, Texas will greet you with a friendly “howdy” once you arrive.
-Residents and visitors flock to Texas for its weather, jobs, quality of life, a great amount of leisure activities and relaxation.
+Residents and visitors flock to Texas for its weather, jobs, quality of life, a great number of leisure activities, and relaxation.
 But before you pack up those boxes, take note of the following tips for moving to Texas.

 Cost of Living

 The cost of living in Texas varies widely by location.
 Generally speaking, the state boasts a decent cost of living in most suburban areas of the state, excluding Austin, which is a hot spot for real estate.
 Housing costs in Texas are below the national average, making it a wonderful place to live.
 As one of the country’s fastest-growing states, Texas offers a wide variety of neighborhoods and any lifestyle option you are looking for.

 As of Sept 2022, the median price for a home in the state was $355,800, down 7% from the peak of $382,800 in May 2022.
 It is clear that the recent steep rise in mortgage rates has curved sales activity and shrunk affordability, and the result has been a drop in home prices.